scarpe-team/scarpe/README.md

 "Scarpe" means shoes in Italian.
 "Scarpe" also means [Shoes](https://github.com/shoes/shoes-deprecated) in modern Ruby and webview!

 Scarpe isn't feature complete with any version of Shoes (yet?).
-We're initially targeting Shoes Classic.
+We're initially targeting [Shoes 3](https://github.com/scarpe-team/scarpe/wiki/ShoesImplementations.md), also called "Red Shoes."

 ## Wait, What's A Shoes?

-Shoes is an old library (really several different ones) that let you build little local desktop computer programs, package them up and give copies to people.
+Shoes is an old library (really [several different ones](https://github.com/scarpe-team/scarpe/wiki/ShoesImplementations.md)) that let you build little local desktop computer programs, package them up and give copies to people.
 Imagine if you can write a tiny little Ruby program (e.g. sneak a peek at the next section) and then it would make a runnable app, opening a window in Ruby, where you could click buttons and play sounds and stuff.

 Scarpe is a rewrite of Shoes, because old Shoes doesn't really work any more.
 There have been a surprising number of rewrites of Shoes over the years -- people love it and miss having it around.
 This one is ours.
 Also it uses Webview.